rezamarzban/xfemm/xfemm_mex_build_files_aarch64.md

-building and simulating with userland:
+Building and running a simulation with userland:

 ```
 sudo apt update